INSM-TUM/Scylla-Plugin--SOPA/README.md

 1. git clone our repository
 2. [Download](https://github.com/bptlab/scylla/releases) and add Scylla.jar and scylla-tests.jar into libs
 3. Navigate to src/main/java/cost_driver/Main and run.
-4. Select the desired configuration files in samples UI and check "cost_driver" as plugin.
+4. Select the desired configuration files in the samples UI and check "cost_driver" as a plugin.
 <img width="1822" alt="Screenshot 2024-01-17 at 23 10 06" src="https://github.com/mhunter02/BearCrow-private/assets/85895529/83200e2f-5fce-4098-8c8e-0b2224d9d91e">
-5. The logged data files will be found in a folder with format: "output_yy_mm_dd...."
+5. The logged data files will be found in a folder with the format: "output_yy_mm_dd...."

 #### NOTE
 *1. Please remember to put the latest scylla.jar & scylla-tests.jar files in the ./lib folder</br>